Vitamin C is an essential nutrient. But you can get too much of it.

-Vitamin C is a water-soluble vitamin that supports normal growth and development and helps your body absorb iron.
-Because your body doesn't produce or store vitamin C, it's important to include vitamin C in your diet.
+Vitamin C (ascorbic acid) is a water-soluble vitamin that supports growth and development.
+It also helps your body absorb iron.
+Because your body doesn't make or store vitamin C, it's important to include vitamin C in your diet.

-- Abdominal cramps
+- Stomach (abdominal) cramps

 - Vitamin C (ascorbic acid).
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
-Accessed Dec.
-12, 2017.
+Accessed March 18, 2022.

 - Pazirandeh S, et al. Overview of water-soluble vitamins. https://www.uptodate.com/contents/search.
 Accessed March 18, 2022.

-- Vitamin C. Office of Dietary Supplements. http://ods.od.nih.gov/factsheets/VitaminC-HealthProfessional.
-Accessed Dec.
-12, 2017.
+- Vitamin C. Office of Dietary Supplements. https://ods.od.nih.gov/factsheets/VitaminC-Consumer/.
+Accessed March 18, 2022.